 With the Usersnap TFS integration, you will now find 2 options for connecting your Usersnap projects with TFS: Basic and OAuth.

 I recommend using our new OAuth integration for the connection since it offers additional features and modifications.

 With our new OAuth integration, you can now send all your Usersnap screens to your TFS projects.

-When you’re setting up a TFS project, you can select between three different project templates – agile, scrum, CMMI.
-The new Usersnap integration support them all.
+When you’re setting up a TFS project, you can select between three different project templates – agile, Scrum, CMMI.
+The new Usersnap integration supports them all.